John Goodall: Early career

-Preston North End 1888–1889
+1888–89 season

 John Goodall made his League debut on 8 September 1888 as a forward for Preston North End against Burnley at the Deepdale ground in Preston.
 Preston won 5–2.
 John Goodall played in 21 of Preston' 22 League Championship matches.
 As a forward he played in a front–line that scored three or more goals on 13 separate occasions.
 John Goodall scored 20 League goals in 1888–1889.
 His debut League goal was scored on 15 September 1888 at Dudley Road, the then home of Wolverhampton Wanderers.
 Preston North End won 4–0.
 His 20 goals included two hat–tricks.
 The first was scored on 27 October 1888 at Deepdale, the visitors were Wolverhampton Wanderers.
 Goodall scored Preston' first, third and fourth in a 5–2 win.
 The second was scored on 3 November 1888 at Trent Bridge, the then home of Notts County.
 Goodall scored Preston' first, third and seventh goals in a 7–0 win over the home team.
 John Goodall scored two–goals–in–a–match on four occasions.
 Two against Derby County on 8 December 1888 in a 5–0 win at Deepdale; two against Everton on 22 December 1888 in a 3–0 win at Deepdale; two against West Bromwich Albion on 26 December 1888 in a 5–0 win at Stoney Lane, the then home of West Bromwich Albion and two against Notts County on 5 January 1889 in a 4–1 win at Deepdale.
 20 goals in a League Season was the Football League record as that was the first season of League football.
 John Goodall played in all five FA Cup ties in season 1888–89.
 He played in the Final at Kennington Oval on 30 March 1889 at centre–forward.
 His team defeated Wolverhampton Wanderers 3–0.
 He scored two goals in the earlier rounds making it 22 for the season.

 At Preston, Goodall had assumed the responsibility of organising the attack and carried the side's development a stage further by instigating many ploys that would never have otherwise become part of the team's repertoire.
 By the time of his departure to Derby County, he had achieved all he could hope to do at Deepdale.
 Goodall made 56 first–team appearance for Preston North End, 21 in the League and he scored 56 goals for the club, 20 in the League.